Interpretable Neural Network Decoupling: Ablation Study

+We further demonstrate that the proposed architecture decoupling can help to detect the adversarial samples.
+Recently, several works \cite{goodfellow2014explaining} have concluded that neural networks are vulnerable to adversarial examples, where adding a slight amount of noise to an input image can disturb their robustness.
+We add noise to images belonging to the ``dog'' category to make the network predicts as ``truck'' and visualize the distribution of the calculation path between the original images and adversarial samples in ResNet-56 on CIFAR-10, as shown in Fig.~\ref{fig:attack_change}.
+The result demonstrates that the calculation path of the adversarial samples ``dog$\to$truck'' is different from that of the original ``dog'' and ``truck'' images.
+In other words, adversarial samples do not completely deceive our decoupled network, which can detect them by analyzing their calculation paths.

+Based on the above observation, we use random forest, adaboost and gradient boosting as the binary classifier to determine whether the calculation paths are from real or adversarial samples.
+As shown in Table~\ref{tab:attack_auc}, we randomly select 1, 5 and 10 images from each class in the ImageNet 2012 training set to organize three different scales training datasets.
+The testing set is collected by selecting 1 image from each class in the ImageNet validation dataset.
+Each experiment is run five times independently.
+The results show that our method achieves an AUC score of 0.049 gain over Wang \emph{et al.} \cite{wang2018interpret} (\emph{i.e.,} 0.953 \emph{vs.} 0.904), when the number of training samples is 10 on random forest.
+It also demonstrates that the calculation paths obtained by our method are better than Wang \emph{et al.} \cite{wang2018interpret}, with higher discriminability.

-\subsection{Ablation Study}
+\section{Ablation Study}

+We train the ResNet-56 on CIFAR-10 with or without the losses proposed in our method to analyze the effect of the each loss.
+As shown in Table~\ref{tab:loss}, the combination of three losses achieves the best trade-off between accuracy and FLOPs.
+The lack of $\mathcal{L}_{mi}$ results in that the network tends to use static pruning to compress itself.
+Meanwhile, compared with only using $\mathcal{L}_{s}$, using $\mathcal{L}_{kl}$ makes the filters respond to the all objects, which leads to the higher probability to generate the energetic filters.
+Furthermore, as shown in Fig.~\ref{fig:decoupled}, after the training with the combination of these losses, we can decouple ResNet-56 successfully.

-\textbf{Distribution of Filters} In our method, we have three hyper-parameters (\emph{i.e.}, $\lambda_m$, $\lambda_k$ and $\lambda_s$) to control the network training. $\lambda_k$ is empirically set to $1$ in our experiment.
-As mentioned in the above section, there are three filter states: activated, silent and dynamic.
-As shown in Fig.~\ref{fig:hyper_lambda}, we calculate the percentage of different filter states in the network with different $\lambda_m$ and $\lambda_s$ on ResNet-56.
-In Fig.~\ref{fig:hyper_lambda_m}, we set $\lambda_s$ to $0.0002$, and the $\lambda_m=0.009$ in Fig.~\ref{fig:hyper_lambda_s}.
-We find that $\lambda_m$ controls the number of dynamic filters, which means the network architecture can be disentangled as $\lambda_m$ increases.
-Meanwhile, $\lambda_s$ controls the number of filters that participate in the network inference.
-As $\lambda_s$ decreases, the network uses more filters for network inference.
+Our decoupling method has three hyper-parameters (\emph{i.e.}, $\lambda_m$, $\lambda_k$ and $\lambda_s$) to control the network decoupling.
+As shown in Fig.~\ref{fig:hyper_lambda}, we calculate the percentage of different filter states (\emph{i.e.,} energetic, silent and dynamic) in the network with different $\lambda_m$, $\lambda_k$ and $\lambda_s$ on ResNet-56.
+We set $\lambda_m=0.01$, $\lambda_k=1$ and $\lambda_s=0.0001$ when they are not being measured.
+We find that $\lambda_m$ controls the number of dynamic filters, which means the network architecture can be decoupled as $\lambda_m$ increases.
+Meanwhile, $\lambda_s$ controls the number of filters that participate in the network inference, and $\lambda_k$ controls the number of energetic filters.